giantswarm/legal/terms.md

 ## 2. Giant Swarm Account

-2.1 In order to access some features or main elements of the Giant Swarm Service, you will have to create a Giant Swarm Account (hereinafter “Account”).
+2.1 In order to access some features or main elements of the Giant Swarm Service, you will have to create a Giant Swarm Account (hereinafter "Account").

 2.2 When creating your Account, you must provide current, accurate and complete identification, contact and other information.
 You are responsible to maintain, keep current and update any registration data and other information you provide to Giant Swarm.